-1.2.1239.
-Undefined ::class¶
+1.2.1263.
+Undefined static ::class¶

-doesn’t check if a corresponding class exists.
+doesn’t check if the corresponding class exists.

 \:\:class